Are you familiar with inbound marketing? If yes, then you must know the popular phrase – “Attract, convert, close, delight.”

 Here are some quick statistics that show you the importance of a happy customer in determining your company’s fate:

-- 78% of customers have bailed on a transaction or not made an intended purchase because of a poor service experience.
+- 78% of customers have bailed on a transaction or not made an intended purchase because of poor service experience.
 [Source: American Express Survey]

-- 70% of buying experience is based on how the customers feel they are being treated.
+- 70% of the buying experience is based on how the customers feel they are being treated.
 [Source: McKinsey]

 - The average annual value of each customer relationship lost to a competitor or abandoned – $289.
 [Source: Genesys Report]